yanmeng0726/Pipeline/watcher/README.md

 ```console
 $ npm run start
 ```
-Please note : You can only see data when there is a live game
+**Please Note : You can see data comes only when there is a live game.**

-### Load Data for Pevious Game
+### Load Data for Pevious Games Locally
-If you want to load previous games data, please change QUERY which is located in  .env file based on [NHL API Rules](https://github.com/sportradarus/sportradar-advanced-challenge/blob/main/documentation.md#schedule).
+If you want to load previous games data to DB, please change QUERY which is located in  .env file based on [NHL API Rules](https://github.com/sportradarus/sportradar-advanced-challenge/blob/main/documentation.md#schedule).
 For example :
 ```console
 QUERY='season=20202021'
 ```